Skip to main content

 Assessment

-The Academic Council will assess all incoming nominations and bring forward a maximum of three candidates to the TEK Management, who will choose the prize recipient.
+The Academic Council will assess all incoming nominations and bring forward a maximum of three candidates to the TEK Leadership Group, who will choose the prize recipient.

 The prize recipient must meet one or more of the following criteria:

-- has conducted excellent research dissemination within a longer period of time.
+• Has conducted excellent research dissemination within a longer period.

 Previous recipients: